 The nonprofit financial statement also helps ensure board members are on the same page with the allocation of funds as well as forecasts and actuals for incoming funds.
 It can never hurt to have more than one set of eyes on these types of documents.
 This is just as true if your group is small and hosts just one fundraiser for a football team, as it is if you are a multi-county sports league funding hundreds of teams.

 - The time period for which it is reporting

 - Balance(s) at the beginning of the period

 - Balance(s) at the end of the period

 - Actual In, Actual Out, and Net for your group’s categories (i.e. Fundraising, School Projects, Passive Income, Administration, etc.)

 - Actual Totals

 The balance at the end of the period should agree with the balance in the organization’s checkbook register or Bank Statement Report for that time period.

 Successful organizations—even smaller groups—have systems in place to ensure the accuracy of information.
 Why reinvent the wheel with a home-built system or one that uses multiple different tools, when MoneyMinder can do it at the click of a button for $179 per year?
-Take MoneyMinder PRO for a free spin for 30 days.
+Take MoneyMinder for a spin for 30 days.
 No credit card or obligation.